Majors & Minors

 View the accountancy and finance required courses sheet here.

-The Business Studies Certificate will be phased out starting with the Class of 2020 and replaced by the above Business and Innovation minor.
-The BI minor is only available to students in the School of Arts and Sciences and Professional Studies.
+The marketing minor is only available to students in the Schools of Arts and Sciences and Professional Studies.
 Business School majors are NOT eligible for the minor.
-Students not already formally enrolled in BSP from classes of 2019 and 2020 must be granted an exception by the Program Director.